 • It helps to manage pain by increasing serotonin and dopamine hormones

 Alternate nostril breathing is an effective way to instil a sense of calmness and focus.
-This is a wonderful practice to help lower anxiety, as well as improve mental focus.
-It's easy to do and can be done at anytime and anywhere.
+This is a wonderful practice and one of many good breathing exercises for anxiety, as well as improved mental focus.
+It's easy and can be done at anytime and anywhere.

 • It works to help your body to calm down